 The ledge can be accessed from the eastern side of the waterfall.
 This area offers the quickest access to Shohola Falls and the ability to see a side waterfall that flows when water levels are higher on the main waterfall.

 Without a doubt, a visit to Shohola Falls should be on the radar of any nature lover visiting the Poconos or traveling Route 6.
-Its easy accessibility from this major Route, as well as short distance from Milford and the Delaware Water Gap, make this a must-visit waterfall for those in the region.
+Its easy accessibility from this major route, as well as a short distance from Milford, Savantine Falls and Sawkill Falls, and the Delaware Water Gap, make this a must-visit waterfall for those in the region.

 How to Get to Shohola Falls

 Shohola Falls is located along Route 6 in Pike County, Pennsylvania, 10 miles west of Milford.
-There are two options for parking to see this waterfall.
+After following those directions to Shohola Falls, PA there are two options for parking to see this waterfall.